 As we have said elsewhere, a park clean up is a relatively easy event to plan and implement, and a recommended first step in community organizing if there's a park in need of some attention.

-However, on this page where we invite visitor contributions, we're really interested in parks of all sizes and all states of repair.
+On this page where we invite visitor contributions, we're really interested in parks of all sizes and all states of repair.
 The neighborhood park page clean up linked below contemplates a smallish park where a complete project can be accomplished on a Saturday.

 Sometimes portions of larger parks have been neglected for decades, or a former park may have become so overgrown it's not even common knowledge that it is a park.
 Invasive species--the kudzu, bush honeysuckle, and so forth--may have taken over.
 So we're hoping you can tell stories about how you have worked on such a large problem over time.

-The problem is that when the park looks as though no one cares, that situation seems to attract laziness about property maintenance in general and may lead to a decline in nearby property values or at least perceived attractiveness of the neighborhood.
+The problem is that when the park looks as though no one cares, that situation seems to attract laziness about property maintenance in general and may lead to a decline in nearby property values or at least in perceived attractiveness of the neighborhood.

 Not to mention, we really want potentially obese kids to get outside and play, and when the parents are recoiling from various types of trash or unkempt vegetation, there's just not as much encouragement from home to get over to the park and get some exercise.